 Remember that the quality of the eyewear matters, whether precision tinted or not.
 Tinted eyewear is not simply a summer fashion accessory, especially those that bring relief to migraine sufferers.

 “As with many aspects of migraine, there is no clear-cut answer.
 What is effective for one person will have no impact on the next, so it is largely up to each individual to find his or her own unique solutions.
 But anything that gives some control over unpredictable situations is worth looking into, and for light triggers, tinted lenses could provide some relief.”
 (Can Tinted Glasses… Migraine Relief Center)

 Warnings to Consider

-When investigating lens tint for the purpose of reducing light sensitivity as a migraine trigger, be aware of a couple of important warnings.
+When investigating lens tint to reduce light sensitivity as a migraine trigger, be aware of several essential warnings.

-Second, exacerbated light sensitivity is a concern for those who find relief from excessively dark lenses.
+Second, exacerbated light sensitivity concerns those who find relief from excessively dark lenses.
 Wearing dark glasses indoors can significantly worsen light sensitivity in the long run.
 This is why finding tints that filter only the most harmful wavelengths is a better option.

 Comments & Questions

 If you have any questions or comments related to the above material or if you have additional information and advice to offer, please do so in the comment section below.